-Sustainable cities, climate change adaptation, climate policy mainstreaming, climate policy integration, disaster risk reduction, disaster management, urban governance and planning, collaborative governance, city-citizen collaboration, citizen participation, resilience, sustainability and wellbeing, sustainability transformation, inner development goals, inner transformation, inner transition.
+Sustainable cities, climate change mitigation and adaptation, climate policy mainstreaming, climate policy integration, disaster risk reduction, disaster management, urban governance and planning, collaborative governance, city-citizen collaboration, citizen participation, resilience, sustainability and wellbeing, sustainability transformation, inner development goals, inner transformation, inner transition.

-Christine Wamsler's research interests are in sustainable city development, and focus on disaster risk reduction, climate change adaptation, resilience and (inner-outer) transformations.
-Global trends such as climate change, the ways in which power emerges and consolidates, and the causes and consequences of the unequal distribution of risk, are central to understanding urban challenges.
+Christine Wamsler's research interests are in sustainable urban development, climate change, resilience and associated cognitive and material transformation processes.
+Global trends such as climate change and mental ill-health, the ways in which power emerges and consolidates, and the causes and consequences of the unequal distribution of vulnerabilities and risk, are central to understanding urban challenges.
 At the same time, cities have the potential to enhance opportunities for their citizens and support individual and collective agency.

-Christine Wamsler’s work examines, amongst other things, how cities can meet disaster and climate change challenges by analyzing (a) the reciprocal relationship between urban development and risk, (b) ways as to how risk reduction and adaptation can be sustainably integrated in urban planning and governance, and (c) exploring the role of contemplative approaches to support sustainable outcomes at all scales, from the individual to the global.
-In addition, Christine Wamsler has been carrying out research on the role that urban policies and planning can have in mitigating both the spread, and the effects, of the HIV/AIDS pandemic.
+Christine Wamsler’s work examines, amongst other things, how cities can meet sustainability challenges by analyzing (a) the reciprocal relationship between urban development and risk, (b) how risk and vulnerability reduction can be sustainably integrated in urban planning and governance, and (c) exploring the role of contemplative approaches to support sustainability across individual, collective and system levels.
+In addition, Christine has been carrying out research on the role that urban policies and planning can have in mitigating both the spread, and the effects, of pandemics.

-- Mind4Change - full project title: Agents of change: Mind, cognitive bias and decision-making in a context of social and climate change, 2020–2024, financed by The Swedish Research Council FORMAS (see project website).
+- Mind4Change - Full project title: Agents of change: Mind, cognitive bias and decision-making in a context of social and climate change, 2020–2024, financed by The Swedish Research Council FORMAS (see project websites here and here).

-- TransVision - full project title: Transition Visions: Coupling society, well-being and energy systems for transtioning to a fossil-free society, 2020–2024, financed by The Swedish Research Council FORMAS (see project website).
+- TransVision - Full project title: Transition Visions: Coupling society, well-being and energy systems for transitioning to a fossil-free society, 2020–2024, financed by The Swedish Research Council FORMAS (see project websites here and here).

-- ActivateChange - full project title: Activating transformation: Meeting the climate change crisis inside-out, 2020–2021, financed by Emergence Foundation (see project website).
+- ActivateChange - Full project title: Activating transformation: Meeting the climate change crisis inside-out, 2020–2023, financed by Emergence Foundation (see project websites here and here).